MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

 *Dialogs* are a central concept in the SDK, providing ways to manage a long-running conversation with the user.
-A dialog performs a conversational task that can represent part of or a complete conversational thread.
+A dialog performs a task that can represent part of or a complete conversational thread.
 It can span just one turn or many, and can span a short or long period of time.

+This article describes the core classes and features of the dialog library.
+You should be familiar with [how bots work](bot-builder-basics.md) (including [what a turn is](bot-builder-basics.md#defining-a-turn)) and [managing state](bot-builder-concept-state.md).

 Each dialog represents a conversational task that can run to completion and return collected information.
-Each one represents a basic unit of control flow: a dialog can begin, continue, and end; pause and resume; or be canceled.
+Each dialog represents a basic unit of control flow: it can begin, continue, and end; pause and resume; or be canceled.

-In general, you manage a dialog though its inputs and outputs.
-When the dialog starts, it receives a dialog option, an optional argument.
-Each turn, the dialog is passed the current turn context, which includes the current activity.
+You manage a dialog through its inputs and outputs.
+When the dialog starts, it receives a dialog option, as an optional argument.
+On each turn, the dialog is passed the current turn context, which includes the current activity.
 When the dialog ends, it can return a value.
 In effect, a bot can give control to a dialog, and a dialog can give control to another dialog, and so on.

-This article describes the core classes and features of the dialog library.
-You should be familiar with [how bots work](bot-builder-basics.md) and [managing state](bot-builder-concept-state.md).

 ## Dialog state

-Dialogs are an approach to implementing a multi-turn conversation, and as such, they rely on persisted state across turns.
+Dialogs are a way of implementing a _multi-turn conversation_, and as such, they rely on _persisted state_ across turns.
 Without state in dialogs, your bot wouldn't know where it was in the conversation or what information it had already gathered.

 <!--A bot is inherently stateless.-->
-To maintain a dialog's place in the conversation, dialog state must be retrieved from and saved to memory each turn.
+To retain a dialog's place in the conversation, the dialog's state must be retrieved from and saved to memory each turn.
 This is handled via a dialog state property accessor defined on the bot's conversation state.
-Dialog state collects information for all active dialogs and children of active dialogs.
+This dialog state collects information for all active dialogs, and children of active dialogs.
 This allows the bot to pick up where it left off last and to handle a variety of conversation models.

 At run time, the dialog state property includes information on where the dialog is in its logical process, including any internally collected information in the form of a _dialog instance_ object.
 Again, this needs to be read into the bot and saved out to memory each turn.